hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 ### Hibernate 2nd Level Cache Config

-please see our sample application for [Hibernate 2nd Level Cache Config](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-hibernate-2ndlevel-cache)
+Please see our sample application for [Hibernate 2nd Level Cache Config](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-hibernate-2ndlevel-cache).

 If you are using Hibernate with Hazelcast as 2nd level cache provider, you can easily create `RegionFactory` instances within Spring configuration (by Spring version 3.1).
 That way, it is possible to use same `HazelcastInstance` as Hibernate L2 cache instance.